human-nature-lab/COVIDPoliticalEvents.jl/README.md

 ## Hardware Requirements

 `TSCSMethods` works on a standard computer, with sufficient RAM and processing power to support the size of the dataset analyzed by the user.
 This will be a computer with at least 16 GB, and 4 cores.
-The package was tested, and the analysis conducted, on a computer with 64 GB of RAM, 16 cores @ 3.4Ghz.
+Analysis and testing was carried out on a system running MAC OS 17.0, with 64 Gb RAM, and an intel i9 processor @ 2.30Ghz.

 ## Software Requirements

-Analysis and testing was carried out on a system running MAC OS 17.0, with 64 Gb RAM, and an intel i9 processor @ 2.30Ghz.
-However, all of the underlying dependencies are compatible with Windows, Mac, and Linux systems.
+While analysis was executed on a MAC OSX system, all of the underlying dependencies are compatible with Windows, Mac, and Linux systems.
 This package has been tested on Julia 1.7.1.
 Data was constructed using R 4.1.

 **R system information and platform details**
 ```